 Figure 2 The three pillars of Patient Blood Management (PBM)1 inappropriately given to treat anaemia in the perioperative setting and may be associated with adverse outcome: transfusion reactions, adverse cardiovascular events, recurrence of cancer, financial cost and increased mortality.
 Blood transfusions for any person who may become pregnant in the future are a particular cause of concern, because creation of antibodies can cause Haemolytic disease of the newborn or recurrent miscarriages; whilst Rhesus antibodies are well known, others are implicated.
-Furthermore, blood is a finite resource.
+Furthermore, blood is a finite resource and there are current shortages.

-Pillar 2: Minimization of blood loss and optimization of coagulation Pillar 3: Leveraging and optimizing the patient specific physiological tolerance of anemia
+Pillar 3: Leveraging and optimising the patient specific physiological tolerance of anaemia